This SIGHTLINE covers topics surrounding the development of commercial-scale solar energy generation facilities in Jefferson County:

 Amending the County Zoning Ordinance

 While the Envision Jefferson 2035 Comprehensive Plan (adopted in 2015) discusses renewable energy, it does not include specific references or guidance for developing the commercial-scale generation facilities currently proposed.
-The current Jefferson County zoning ordinance (amended as of December 17, 2020) has no provisions for permitting these facilities anywhere in the county.
+The Jefferson County zoning ordinance (as amended December 17, 2020, prior to the April 13 2021 amendment) had no provisions for permitting these facilities anywhere in the county.

 In early 2020, a landowner in the Kabletown district petitioned the Jefferson County Planning Commission to amend the county’s zoning ordinance to allow for commercial-scale solar projects to be developed in Jefferson County.
 This initial request asked to allow solar facilities as a conditional use in the rural zoning district.